oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

-### Step 3:  Cloning your repository on your local machine
+### Step 3:  Cloning your repository on your Virtual Machine

-In order to easily update and upload files into your Developer repository, we will clone the newly created DevCS repository onto your machine.
+In order to easily update and upload files into your Developer repository, we will clone the newly created DevCS repository onto your VM machine.

-- Install git on your laptop.
-You can download the software for your OS on [this location](https://git-scm.com/downloads)
-- In this tutorial we will use the command line to execute the required git operations, but if you have a git GUI installed (like GitHub Desktop or GitKraken) you can execute the equivalent operations through these tools.
+- On your VNC viewer desktop, open a Terminal window.

-- Create a directory on your desktop where you will clone the repository.
-For ease of (command-line) navigation use a path with no spaces (for example on Mac: /Users/youruser/dev/ or on Windows c:\dev)
+- In the home directory, create a directory where you will clone the repository, and move into this directory:

 ```
 mkdir dev